Geography crossword puzzle. Geography crossword Difficult questions about Africa

 64. The Sahara Desert is increasing every month.

-65. In South Africa, there are three capitals at once: Cape Town, Pretoria, Bloemfontein.
+65. There are three capitals in South Africa: Cape Town, Pretoria, Bloemfontein.

-66. The island of Madagascar is inhabited by animals that are not found anywhere else.
+66. The island of Madagascar is home to animals that are not found anywhere else.

-67. There is an ancient custom in Togo: a man who compliments a girl must certainly take her as his wife.
+67. In Togo there is an ancient custom: a man who compliments a girl must certainly take her as his wife.

 68. Somalia is the name of both a country and a language at the same time.

-69. Some tribes of African natives still do not know what fire is.
+69. Some tribes of African aborigines still do not know what fire is.

 70. The Matabi tribe, living in West Africa, loves to play football.
 Only instead of a ball they use a human skull.